MinecraftForge/Documentation/docs/concepts/registries.md

 Registration is the process of taking the objects of a mod (such as items, blocks, sounds, etc.) and making them known to the game.
 Registering things is important, as without registration the game will simply not know about these objects in a mod and will cause unexplainable behavior and crashes.

 Most things that require registration in the game are handled by the Forge registries.
-A registry is a object similar to a map that assigns values to keys.
+A registry is an object similar to a map that assigns values to keys.
 Forge uses registries with [`ResourceLocation`][ResourceLocation] keys to register objects.
 This allows the `ResourceLocation` to act as the "registry name" for objects.
 The registry name for an object may be accessed with `#getRegistryName`/`#setRegistryName`.
 The setter can only be called once; calling it twice results in an exception.

 Every type of registrable object has its own registry.
 To see all registries supported by Forge, see the `ForgeRegistries` class.
 All registry names within a registry must be unique.
 However, names in different registries will not collide.
 For example, there's a `Block` registry, and an `Item` registry.
-A `Block` and an `Item` may be registered with the same name `example:thing` without colliding; however, if two `Block`s or two `Item`s were registered with the same exact name, an exception will occur.
+A `Block` and an `Item` may be registered with the same name `example:thing` without colliding; however, if two different `Block`s or `Item`s were registered with the same exact name, the second object will override the first.

 Methods for Registering
 ------------------